National Register Signage Grant Program

 The National Register of Historic Places is the official list of the Nation’s historic places worthy of preservation.
 More than 93,000 properties are listed in the National Register, representing 1.8 million contributing resources (e.g. buildings, sites, districts, structures, and objects).

-When a property or district is placed on the National Register, the designation does not include funding for a plaque or sign, and many do not have signage.
-Upon learning this, the Pomeroy Foundation decided to bridge that gap and provide grants covering the costs to obtain signage at public properties or historic districts.Apply for Grant
+When a property or district is placed on the National Register, the designation does not include funding for a plaque or sign.
+As a result, many do not have any signage.
+The Pomeroy Foundation bridges this gap to provide grants so public properties & historic districts can commemorate their placement and share this achievement with their community.Apply for Grant

-Grants are available to 501(c)(3) organizations, nonprofit academic institutions, and municipalities within the United States.
+Grants are available to 501(c)(3) organizations, nonprofit academic institutions, and local, state and federal government entities within the United States.
 At this time, funding is not available for private residences or commercial properties.
 Interested individuals are encouraged to contact an eligible local organization, such as a municipal historian or historical organization.
 They will often apply for the grant on behalf of the individual.

 The text on National Register signage is fixed, except for property name and year of National Register designation.
 The inscription reads as follows: